Olathe East assistant principal, officer honored by Kansas Senator

 WASHINGTON, D.C.
-(FOX4KC/WDAF) — Two people injured in the shooting at Olathe East High School are recognized by Congress a second time.
+(WDAF) — Two people injured in the shooting at Olathe East High School are recognized by Congress a second time.

 Sen. Roger Marshall made a tribute to school resource officer Erik Clark and assistant principal Dr. Kaleb Stoppel on the Senate floor.
 His remarks have now been officially added to the Congressional Record.